 May 1 - Dec 31

 Enjoy the fresh saltwater air while walking one of North America’s longest wooden boardwalks.
-Gazebo and seating area located on top the Burnt Wood Point Hill as well as a viewfinder and storyboards.
-Several lookout points located on the way to the end of the boardwalk that will give you the perfect vantage point to overlook the town of Rigolet and to allow you to get a good view of the marine wildlife and to view old Inuit historical sites where sod houses where once located.
+Gazebo and seating area located on top the Burnt Wood Point Hill, as well as a viewfinder and storyboards.
+Several lookout points located on the way to the end of the boardwalk that will give you the perfect vantage point to overlook the town of Rigolet, see marine wildlife, and to view old Inuit historical sites where sod houses where once located.